Fundamental data structures in C: linked list, stack, and queue.

 Slow middle/front insertion

-To insert near the front, all the later elements must be shifted.
+Inserting near the front forces every later element to shift.
 With a million items, that's a million shifts.

 Fixed size

-The size is fixed at declaration, which is awkward for data that grows and shrinks (malloc helps, but it's extra work).
+The size is locked in at declaration time, which makes data that grows and shrinks awkward to handle (malloc helps, but it's extra work).

 Common data structures